 - Twitter – has 328 million monthly active users, and should be used to answer any queries and questions that clients/customers may have.
 You can also follow relevant people in the industry as well as competitors.

 - Instagram – is becoming bigger and bigger, with its popularity with the younger generations.
 The number of monthly Instagram active user is 800 million.
-Instagram may not be suitable for all business as it’s a photo based app/network.
-For example if you are running an interior design business, then its great as you can post pictures of your designs.
+Instagram may not be suitable for all business as it’s a photo-based app/network.
+For example, if you are running an interior design business, then it’s great as you can post pictures of your designs.
 On the other hand, if you run a small business advice website, then you may not have relevant content to post.

 - LinkedIn – also has a considerable amount of members, the number stands at 467 million.
 LinkedIn is a great website to network and connect with people from similar industries.
 It can also help when hiring staff for your small business.

 After deciding what you think the most suitable social media platforms are for your business, there are some basics that you will need to follow.
 First of all, make sure that you use the same email address to set up different profiles.
 This will ensure that you can avoid any confusion when it comes to setting up/forgetting passwords.
 You will also need to add a picture, preferably the logo of your business.
 Your business logo represents your business brand – which needs to be memorable and recognisable.
-Having your brand logo as profile picture will ensure its recognisably.
+Having your brand logo as a profile picture will ensure its recognisably.

 Additionally, you should keep the usernames the same or as similar as possible.
 For example, you may choose to have JohnBakes as your twitter handle, Facebook name and Instagram username.
-Having a correlating names will keep your social media in tune with the business as a whole.
+Having correlating names will keep your social media in tune with the business as a whole.